 Will I be penalized for paying a now underestimated tax payment?

-Opinions expressed by Entrepreneur contributors are their own.First off, congratulations on having a great year in this tough economy!
+I own an LLC and my income has increased dramatically over the past year.
+Consequently, my estimated tax payments that were calculated by my accountant are below what I owe.First off, congratulations on having a great year in this tough economy!
 Today, it's rare that I hear good news like this about a business.

 In terms of your question, it is very difficult to assess EXACTLY what your tax penalty will be given the limited amount of information.
 However, generally speaking, your penalty will be assessed based on the following factors: